TkeITMobility/tke-varanus/README.md

 ## Usage

-### Initialization
-Somewhere in your app startup, call `require('tke-varanus').init('yourAppName')`.
-This will initialize Varanus for your app using the provided env vars.

 ### Monitoring Function Calls
 In each file that has functions you'd like to monitor, do something like this: